An in-depth report on the causes, diagnosis, treatment, and prevention of gout.

 This term applies to people whose acute attack of gout occurs in multiple joints or in the presence of disease of the kidneys, heart, or in other conditions where using NSAIDs or colchicine should be avoided.

-These are new agents that target a key chemical released during acute gout called IL-1.
+These are new agents that target a key chemical released during acute gout called interleukin-1 (IL-1).
+These compounds are not currently approved by the FDA for gout therapy.

-Canakinumab, is also effective for acute, difficult gout.
-However, the FDA has not approved this drug at this time due to risk of adverse effects.
+Canakinumab is also effective for acute, difficult gout.
+However, the FDA has not approved this drug at this time due to risk for adverse effects.

 Medicine to Lower Blood Uric Acid Level